 Tense but composed, he had a way of appearing at the brink of fisticuffs on a happy day.
 Now his teeth ground, spoiling for a fight.

-Tîkotu grumbled.
-“Half of you’d be dead from the fall before you got there.
-We wait here.”
+Tikotu grumbled.
+“You go rushing down them steps and half of you’d be dead from the fall before you got there.
+We wait.”

-Guntar’s jaw muscles flexed in clenching pulses near his ears, and Ivin feared the man’s words.
-Guntar carried a temper, and as a bearer for Istinjôln, charged with delivering important messages, his status in the Church lay beyond his years.
-Tôkôdin couldn’t say who had authority here.
+Guntar’s jaw muscles flexed in clenching pulses near his ears, and Tokodin feared the man’s words.
+Guntar carried a temper, and as a bearer for Istinjoln, charged with delivering important messages, his status in the Church lay beyond his years.

-Guntar’s diplomacy suggested the answer.
+Guntar’s diplomacy suggested the answer to who bore the weight of authority.
 “I bow to your wisdom, of course.”

 A pulse of light and another rumble echoed from the deeps, interrupting the power play.
 In the bass of the echoing thunder, a subtle, higher-pitched shriek caught his ear.
 Could humans scream so loud?
 A chill prickled his skin, pervasive, unfading even in the ensuing silence.

-Monks and priests alike meandered from the Crack, muttering reassuring words.
-Tôkôdin could not.
+The chasm went black and silent.
+Monks and priests meandered from the Crack, muttering reassuring words as time passed.
+Tokodin could not.
 He stood pensive, staring, ears strained for any sound.

-A half an hour later the notion of screams hiding in the rumbles still haunted his ears.
-“What were they doing down there, Tîkotu?”
+A quarter candle later the notion of screams hiding in the rumbles still haunted his ears.
+“What were they doing down there, Tikotu?”